-Dr. Marco Di Giulio received his PhD in Near Eastern Philological and Historical Sciences from the University of Florence, and attended graduate courses at the Hebrew University of Jerusalem.
+Dr. Marco Di Giulio received his PhD from the University of Florence, and attended graduate courses at the Hebrew University of Jerusalem.
 His scholarly interests are concentrated in the area of Hebrew linguistics, with particular emphasis on the syntactic and pragmatic components of the language.
 His ongoing project focuses on the role of the Hebrew language among Italian Jews in the 19th century and their contribution to Hebrew scholarship in modern times.

 PhD University of Florence

 Hebrew linguistics, History of the Hebrew language and linguistics

 Grants & Awards

 2014-2015 Adjunct Fellow, Herbert D. Katz Center for Advanced Judaic Studies, University of Pennsylvania, "New Perspectives on the Origins, Context, and Diffusion of the Academic Study of Judaism"

 2013-2014 Dorset Fellow, Oxford Seminar in Advanced Jewish Studies "On the Word of a Jew: Oaths, Testimonies, and the Nature of Trust," Oxford Centre for Hebrew and Jewish Studies, Yarnton Manor, Oxford